How to Fix Ntdll.dll Crash Error on Windows 11

 6. Reinstall the Problematic Application

-If the Ntdll.dll crash occurs only when opening a specific application or game, that program may be corrupted or incompatible with Windows 11.
+If the Ntdll.dll crash occurs only when opening a specific application or game, the program itself may be corrupted or incompatible with Windows 11.
+Reinstalling the application can help ensure that all required files are properly installed and fully compatible with your system.
+To begin, uninstall the affected application from Settings > Apps.

 7. Perform a Clean Boot